One Code for All the United States the Only Remedy to Cure American Law of Its Confusion and Uncertainty, 25 Green Bag 460 (1913)

 State Law, Federal Law

 Sherman, Charles P., "One Code for All the United States the Only Remedy to Cure American Law of Its Confusion and Uncertainty" (1913).
 Faculty Scholarship Series.
-Paper 4439.
+4439.